BOUTAYEBAnasse/Benchmarking-RSDetection./README.md

-# 🛰 Remote Sensing Object Detection Benchmark
+# 🛰 Deformable Attention mechanisms applied to Remotely Sensed images

 This repository contains the data and resources needed to apply the Deformable-DETR model (Zhu et al., 2021) to optical and SAR remote sensing images.